Civlac/SRWLED-Wiki/Installing-and-Compiling.md

 See: https://www.youtube.com/watch?v=4EXefD6INos

-1. The sound reactive binaries are located here: https://github.com/atuline/WLED/releases
+1. The Sound Reactive WLED binaries for ESP32 and Wemos D1 Mini are located [here.](https://github.com/atuline/WLED/releases/latest)
-1. For sound-reactive WeMOS D1 Mini, download and save WLED_0.9.1_ESP8266_Sound.bin
-1. The original WLED binaries are located here: https://github.com/Aircoookie/WLED/releases
+1. The Original WLED binaries are located [here.](https://github.com/Aircoookie/WLED/releases/latest)
 1. Download [NodeMCU-PyFlasher Latest](https://github.com/marcelstoer/nodemcu-pyflasher/releases) which works on Windows and macOS
 1. Plug the WeMOS D1 Mini into your computer
 1. Run NodeMCU-PyFlasher
 1. Load the binary
 1. Select 'yes, wipes all data'
 1. Press Flash NodeMCU

-The sound reactive WLED binaries are located at https://github.com/atuline/WLED/releases/tag/v0.10.0-alpha

 ## Compiling from a fresh install of the Arduino IDE